Canardoux/flutter_sound/doc/install.md

 There is actually two branches :
 - V4.
 This is the stable branch which is maintained under the version 4.x.x
 - master.
-This is the branch currently developed and is probably not as stable than the V4 branch.
+This is the branch currently developed and could be not as stable than the V4 branch.

+To the side of those two maintained branches, we are working on an experimental branch.
+This branch is not to be used if you do not want an electro-choc. ;-) (But we will love you if you try it and give us some feedback.
+Or even better if you contribute actively to its developement).

 If you want to generate your App from the sources with a `FULL` flavor: